FlexCarver/FlexCarver/README.md

 ### History

 FlexCarver was built to help students @ the [Fachhochschule Salzburg](https://www.fh-salzburg.ac.at/) get a head start building websites.
-It now includes a demo for a MySQL - PHP API @ the hian (HTML in a nutshell) theme - 12.10.2021
+It includes a demo for a MySQL - PHP API @ the hian (HTML in a nutshell) theme

 ### Install